 Most Jewish country houses were in the South East of England within easy reach of the City of London and its financial markets.
 Like the Rothschilds, many families had international family and business connections.
 This shaped the cosmopolitan taste we see reflected in houses like Waddesdon Manor, a neo-French château.

 Country houses were also sites of assimilation, acculturation and ‘Englishness’.
 Jewish country house owners hunted, gardened, collected art and entertained lavishly.
 They supported local schools and charities, just as they tended to support traditional objects of Jewish charity, like the poor Jewish immigrants of London’s East End.

 Rich City Jews found it hard to integrate into the world of the English gentry.
 Before 1858 only converted Jews like Benjamin Disraeli of Hughenden Manor could enter politics.
 Rather than face social exclusion, members of the Rothschild family built houses (including Waddesdon) in the Vale of Aylesbury where they could establish their own hunt.

 Political antisemitism, the pogroms in Russia, the mass immigration of East-European Jews to Britain, and Hitler’s rise to power all touched the lives of Jewish country house owners.

 Many tried to help persecuted foreign Jews.
-Ludwig Messels of Nymans, a convert, was active in the Anglo-Jewish Association during the 1880s.
+Ludwig Messels of Nymans, who married into Christian society, was active in the Anglo-Jewish Association during the 1880s.
 The Bearsteds of Upton House and the Rothschilds helped arrange the Kindertransport, and gave a massive free loan of £60,000 to help German Jewish refugees.